 Accrued Vacation Time at Termination of Employment

 In the event the employee leaves the employ of the Village, the employee shall be paid 100% of the base rate for all accumulated vacation time, to the maximum accumulation allowed, as described above.
 (See Eligibility for Vacation Leave).

+Section 7.4.3 amended April 11, 2023

 7.5 Sick Leave for Exempt (Salaried) Non-Exempt Full-time (Hourly) Employees